Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 They literally sat next to each other in class.

-Even though Grant claims that I got that like twins.
+Even though Grant claims that I tweens.

-Well, is that yeah, sort of, yeah.
+Yeah, sort of, yeah.

-Um, they generally make somewhere between hundreds, thirty to two hundred thousand dollars a year.
+They generally make somewhere between $130,000 to $200,000 a year.

-Um, Dr. B84, I know you're in the house, so please correct me if I'm wrong.
+Dr. B84, I know you're in the house, so please correct me if I'm wrong.

-But the thing is is that you know, it varies wildly, and then you can work a lot of overtime as well.
+And then you can work a lot of overtime as well.

 And I remember she used to work all the time.

-So this is a pr pretty prestigious career.
+So this is a pretty prestigious career.

 So a lot of times anesthesiologists kind of contract and they go between different hospitals.

-So um, very it's it's um very prestigious career, could make quite a bit of money.
+Could make quite a bit of money.

-It's not easy, though, it's very difficult profession.
+It's a very difficult profession.

-He was the better student during this time, he still managed to fail out of the program.
+He still managed to fail out of the program.

 Cody would go on to complete the program and land a job as a nurse anesthetist at a local hospital, making a very decent amount of money.

-Okay, also you guys can see here that the brothers are different, one's successful, another's a failure.
+Also, you guys can see here that the brothers are different.

-This is gonna play very uh this is gonna play into the storyline here.
+This is gonna play very uh, this is gonna play into the storyline here.

-Uh so pay attention.
+Uh, so pay attention.

 Grant managed to find a job as a nurse at a hospital and worked there for about five years, but was eventually accused of stealing medication in June of 2018.